deeptime-ml/deeptime/docs/source/index_msm.rst

 the state prior to it, i.e., considering the chain of events :math:`(\ldots,X_{t-2}, X_{t-1}, X_t)` with a set of possible states :math:`S`, the probability of encountering a particular state :math:`X_{t+1}\in S` is a conditional probability on :math:`X_t\in S`.

+The standard formulation - which is also employed here - assumes that :math:`S` is discrete and of finite cardinality.
+This means that when related back to continuous-space processes, these discrete states represent a Voronoi tessellation of state space and can be obtained via indicator functions.

 These conditional probabilities are often described as so-called *transition matrix* :math:`P\in \mathbb{R}^{n\times n}`, where :math:`n = |S|`, the number of states.
 Assuming that :math:`S` is represented by the enumeration :math:`\{1,\ldots,n\}`, it is